Gunn3r1995/glex/README.md

 # Building #

-After cloning the source code or extracting a distributed archive, change to the directory where the source code is:
+After cloneing the source code or extracting a distributed archive, change to the directory where the source code is:

 ``` bash